johnboiles/obs-mac-virtualcam/README.md

 ## Known Issues

-* OBS crashes when an app using the virtual camera is closed ([#1](https://github.com/johnboiles/obs-mac-virtualcam/issues/1))
 * Resolution is hardcoded to 1280x720
 * If OBS is closed when an app is opened, the virtual camera may not show up
-* Can't click menu bar after program start ([OBS Issue])(https://github.com/obsproject/obs-studio/issues/2678).  **NOTE:** This is not an issue with this plugin, but it does make it more difficult to turn on the Virtual Camera created by this plugin.
+* Can't click menu bar after program start [(OBS Issue #2678)](https://github.com/obsproject/obs-studio/issues/2678).  **NOTE:** This is not an issue with this plugin, but it does make it more difficult to turn on the Virtual Camera created by this plugin.
-* DAL plugin unable to run because of codesigning issues (for example unable to see Virtual Camera in Zoom).
+* DAL plugin unable to run because of codesigning issues (for example unable to see Virtual Camera in latest version of Zoom).
 See [#4](https://github.com/johnboiles/obs-mac-virtualcam/issues/4) for a workaround

+## Reporting Issues / Bugs / Improvements

+This plugin is still very much a work in progress.
+If you are having an issue there's a good chance someone has already run into the same thing.
+Please search past [issues](https://github.com/johnboiles/obs-mac-virtualcam/issues) before reporting a new one.

+Also please confirm that your issue is related to this plugin and not a general OBS problem before opening an issue -- try to build OBS locally (but not this plugin) and see if the issue persists.
+If it does, please don't open an issue here; Instead go open an issue on [obsproject/obs-studio](https://github.com/johnboiles/obs-mac-virtualcam/issues).

+If you still believe you have found an unreported issue related to this plugin, please open an issue!
+When you do, include any relevant terminal log, crash log, screen recording and/or screenshots.

 ## Building